Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintB/us005/01.requirements-engineering/Readme.md

 > **Question:** Should there be any more information in the team generated beyond the collaborators in which it consists?
 >
 > **Answer:** The information should contain each of team members and its skills.

+> **Question:** Um colaborador pode pertencer a mais que uma equipa?
+>
+> **Answer:** Um colaborador não pode estar em mais do que uma equipa.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The minimum and maximum team size, and the set of skills need to be supplied by the HRM, like in the following example:<br>
 4; 3; <tree pruner; tree pruner; tree pruner; light vehicle licence>
+* **AC2:** Each collaborator can't belong to more than one team.
-* **AC2:** The team generated should contain the selected collaborator and its skills.
+* **AC3:** The team generated should contain the selected collaborators and their skills.
 The HRM can refuse or accept the proposal.
-* **AC3:** The system should provide the information why it can't generate the team, if that's the case.
+* **AC4:** The system should provide the information why it can't generate the team, if that's the case.

 ### 1.4.
 Found out Dependencies